Should I use MoneyGram for money transfers?

 If your aim is to save money, you should shop around and check alternatives, if they are available in your area.
-Moneygram has a lot more global reach than some of these relatively smaller competitors, so there might not be any cheaper alternatives; but based on the sampling we have conducted, there would cheaper alternatives when moving money from the UK, USA, the EU and Australia for most destinations.
+Moneygram has a lot more global reach than some of the relatively smaller competitors, so there might not be any cheaper alternatives; but based on the sampling we have conducted, there would be cheaper alternatives when moving money from the UK, USA, the EU, Australia and New Zealand for most destinations.

 Moneygram is one of the most international companies out there.
 They have built a network of agents over 8 decades and have far more banking relations and understanding of the money transfer business than any of the newcomers.

 The firm’s website is translated to multiple languages, and clients are accepted worldwide in the truest sense of the word, as many of their competitors claim to be global but have nowhere near this sort of reach.

 As many of our readers are moving substantial amounts of money each month it should be noted that Moneygram is a remittances service.
 Its greatest advantages like accepting cash transfers and moving them, in cash, to locations like Africa, South Asia and Eastern Europe, are not applicable for readers who seek to move a hefty salary abroad or make a large purchase.